Feyerabend/vm/jvm1/README.md

 To amend problems with different implementations of virtual machines, a specification would be helpful.
-On the other hane, for our purpose as a pedagogical tool, the specification for Java is today quite intricate and volominous.[^javaspec] However, stripping some details it might enlightend the reader/coder of how a reasonable modern virtual machine works in principal.
+On the other hane, for our purpose as a pedagogical tool, the specification for Java is today quite intricate and voluminous.[^javaspec] However, stripping some details it might enlighten the reader/coder of how a reasonable modern virtual machine works in principal.

 [^javaspec]: Specifications of versions of JVM: https://docs.oracle.com/javase/specs/index.html